CesiumGS/cesiumjs-workshop/README.md

 - `npm run prettier`: Format all the code to a consistent style using [Prettier](https://prettier.io/)
 - `npm run dev`: Start a development server at [`http://localhost:5173/`](http://localhost:5173/) using [Vite](https://vite.dev/)
 - `npm run build`: Run an optimized build for production and output to the `dist/` directory

+## Resources

+- [CesiumJS Docs](https://cesium.com/docs/cesiumjs-ref-doc/): The JavaScript API reference documentation
+- [Sandcastle](https://sandcastle.cesium.com/): A live-coding environment with a large gallery of code examples
+- [Cesium Community Forum](https://community.cesium.com/): Where the community and the development team ask and answer Cesium-related questions